-\section{Application of results: double-barrier option pricing}
+\section{Application of Results: Double-Barrier Option Pricing}

-In this section we show one of possible application of derived results.
-Consider probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and Black-Scholes-Merton market model \cite{BS73} or \cite{Musiela_Rutkowski_2005} in which asset price $S_t$ dynamic follows geometric Brownian motion i.e.
+In this section, we present one of the possible applications of the derived results.
+We consider probability space $(\Omega, \mathcal{F}, \mathbb{P})$ and the Black--Scholes--Merton market model~\cite{BS73} or~\cite{Musiela_Rutkowski_2005} in which the asset price $S_t$ dynamic follows the geometric Brownian motion, i.e.,